carla-simulator/scenario_runner/Docs/agent_evaluation.md

  ```

  It is represented as a list of tuples, containing the route waypoints, expressed in latitude
- and longitude and the current action recommended.
-For an intersection the action can
+ and longitude and the current road option recommended.
+For an intersection the option can
  be go straight, turn left or turn right.
-For the rest of the rout the recommended action
+For the rest of the route the recommended option
  is lane follow.